Principle of Energy Conservation (First Law of Thermodynamics)

-The First Law of Thermodynamics—also called the Principle of Energy Conservation—states that energy can neither be created nor destroyed, only transformed or transferred.
+The First Law of Thermodynamics—also known as the Principle of Energy Conservation—states that energy cannot be created or destroyed.
+It can only be transferred or transformed from one form to another.

 The First Law of Thermodynamics is represented by the following mathematical equation: